Merchant Marine Act of 1920: Seamen's rights

 The law allows U.S. seamen to bring actions against ship owners based on claims of unseaworthiness or negligence, rights not afforded by common international maritime law.

-The United States Supreme Court, in the case of Chandris, Inc., v.
+The United States Supreme Court, in Chandris, Inc., v.
 Latsis, 515 U.S. 347, 115 S.Ct.
-2172 (1995), has set a benchmark for determining the status of any employee as a "Jones Act" seaman.
+2172 (1995), set a benchmark for determining the status of any employee as a "Jones Act" seaman.
 Workers who spend less than 30 percent of their time in the service of a vessel on navigable waters are presumed not to be seaman under the Jones Act.
-The Court ruled that any worker who spends more than 30 percent of his time in the service of a vessel on navigable waters qualifies as a seaman under the act.
-Only maritime workers who qualify as a seaman can file a suit for damages under the Jones Act.
+The Court ruled that any worker who spends more than 30 percent of their time in the service of a vessel on navigable waters qualifies as a seaman under the act.
+Only maritime workers who qualify as a seaman can sue for damages under the Jones Act.

-An action under the Jones Act may be brought either in a U.S. federal court or in a state court.
+An action under the Jones Act may be brought in either a U.S. federal court or a state court.
 The right to bring an action in state court is preserved by the "savings to suitors" clause, 28 U.S.C. § 1333.
-The seaman-plaintiff is entitled to a jury trial, a right which is not afforded in maritime law absent a statute authorizing it.
+The seaman-plaintiff is entitled to a jury trial, a right not afforded in maritime law absent a statute authorizing it.

-Seamen have three years from the time the accident occurred to file a lawsuit.
-Under the Jones Act, maritime law has a statute of limitations of three years, meaning that seamen have three years from the time the injury occurred to file a lawsuit.
-If an injured seaman does not file a case within that three-year period, the seaman's claim may be dismissed as time-barred.
+Under the Jones Act, maritime law has a statute of limitations of three years, meaning that seamen have three years from the time the injury occurred to sue.
+If an injured seaman does not sue within that period, their claim may be dismissed as time-barred.